 Are you looking for the best Australia itinerary?
 It’s a tough choice – there are just so many options… Nevertheless, in this post, we try to give you a good starting point on how to best plan your Australia road trip itinerary.
 Find out!

-Our Australian road trip dates from a few years ago, but last week a reader asked about our complete itinerary, so here it is.
 We spent more than a month in Australia with kids and visited many different regions.
-We started our Australia trip in Sydney and the Blue Mountains, explored the Red Centre, visited Kangaroo Island, drove the Great Ocean Road, spent 10 days in Tasmania, and ended our trip in Melbourne.
+Our Australia itinerary started in Sydney and the Blue Mountains, followed by the Red Centre.
+We then visited Kangaroo Island and the Great Ocean Road.
+We spent 10 days in Tasmania and ended our Australian road trip in Melbourne.
 Below is our 5-week Australia road trip itinerary in a nutshell.

-Would I change anything to this itinerary?
+Would I change anything to this Australia itinerary?
 Not much.
-I would add some extra days here and there, but this pretty much covers all the highlights in each place.
+I would add some extra days here and there, but this itinerary pretty much covers all the highlights in each place.
 And who has so much vacation time, right?
-We could only do this trip because our kids were still young and we weren’t tied to school holidays at that time.
+We could only do this trip because our kids were still young and we weren’t tied to school holidays at that time…

 So here it is – our Australia road trip itinerary.
-I split it into separate blocks per region, so you can easily mix and match to plan your trip Down Under and create your own itinerary using our tips and information below.
+I split it into separate blocks per region, so you can easily mix and match to plan your trip Down Under and create your own Australia itinerary using our tips and practical information.